kadena-community/kadena-cli-user-test/Readme.md

 2.  **Execute Scenario**: Finish all scenarios listed below.

-3.  **Write down Feedback**: The reporter will document the experience, including any challenges faced, areas for improvement, and overall feedback (Optionally you can use the [template below](#feedback-template)).
+3.  **Write down Feedback**: The reporter will document the experience, including any challenges faced, areas for improvement, and overall feedback.
+   > The feedback form is in [./round-two/feedback_form.md](./round-two/feedback_form.md)

 ---